finnhambly/fastphononics/README.md

 # fastphononics
 A program that uses Gaussian approximation potentials for finding the thermal properties of solid state materials.

 ## Getting Started
+An Anaconda/Miniconda installation is recommended, but is not a necessity.
 ### Prerequisites
 Ensure GCC, gfortran, Python 3, BLAS, and LAPACK are installed:
 ```
 sudo apt-get install gcc gfortran python python-pip libblas-dev liblapack-dev
 ```
 If Python 2 is installed as the default when running the `python` command, make sure that `python3` and `pip3` commands are used.
 Otherwise, `update-alternatives` can be used to change the default (`sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 1`).
  Setting an alias is not sufficient.

 #### ASE, NumPy, and f90wrap:
 ```